pgeeh/first-to-react/src/pages/BuildingonReact/ReduxandFluxWorkflows/ReduxandFluxWorkflows.md

 # Flux and Redux Workflows

-React provides one-way data binding, which means that it uses data to help render the DOM, but changes to the DOM are not automatically transferred back to the data.
+React provides one-way data binding, which means that it uses data to help render the web page, but changes to the web page are not automatically transferred back to the data.

-For example, in the case of a text input in a form, React can set the value in the input, but when the input is changed, a function must be called and handled appropriately.
+For example, in the case of a text input in a form, React can set the value in the input, but when the input is changed, a function must be called and change the data in _state_ or another location appropriately, which then can be used by React to re-render.

-Facebook created a flow to handle this called [Flux](https://facebook.github.io/flux/) that, while not tied to React, is used to provide a '_unidirectional data flow_'.
+Facebook created a flow to handle this called [Flux](https://facebook.github.io/flux/) that is used to facilitate and manage a '_unidirectional data flow_'.
+It is a set of standalone tools that can be used with any library, even though it was originally designed for use with React.

 [Redux](https://redux.js.org/) is an evolution of Flux, and has a very similar flow.
-It is also not tied to React, but does have [wrappers](https://react-redux.js.org/) that make it easy to integrate and get started using.
+It is also a standalone library, but does have [wrappers](https://react-redux.js.org/) that make it easy to integrate with React and get started using.

 ![Flux and Redux](/first-to-react/diagrams/fluxreduxflow.png)